alfafc/react-workshop/README.md

 ## Life Cycle

+React components and their life cycle:

 ![](https://raw.githubusercontent.com/Alfafc/react-workshop/master/public/reactjs_component_lifecycle_status.png)

-### 0 Creating an app

-This app have a lot of configuration done by default by create-react-app.
-You can do the same, doing this:

-`yarn global add create-react-app`
-`create-react-app react-workshop`

 ### 1 Hello world

-First met with react.
+First met with react and hot reload
-Understand Virtual DOM and under the hood of JSX.
+Understand Virtual DOM and under the hood of JSX
-Play around with JSX and non JSX syntax.
+Play around with JSX and non JSX syntax

 ### 2 Hello message

+First met with props and components composition
+Play with defaults values and required props
+Task: add your profile image to the message

+### 3 Hello your name

+First met with `react-router-dom`, and another way of receiving props Play with routes, paths, and "match" object
+Task: print current url and add a button to go back in history

+### 4 Chat bubble

-First met with props.
+First met with componentDidMount & componentWillUnmount

-## Router

-yarn add react-router-dom

 ## Redux (recommended)
+componentDidMount

 ## Performance